 The Indiana University Training School for Nurses was established in June, 1914, as a part of the School of Medicine at Indianapolis.
 Instruction and experience were provided in the Robert W. Long Hospital, the only building on the Indianapolis campus at that time.
 The James Whitcomb Riley Hospital for Children was built in 1924 and the William H. Coleman Hospital for Women in 1927.
-There have been three additions to the Riley Hospital: the Kiwanis Unit in 1929, the Rotary Convalescent Home in 1931, and a Research Unit for the Study of Children's Diseases in 1951.
+There have been four additions to the Riley Hospital: the Kiwanis Unit in 1929, the Rotary Convalescent Home in 1931, a Research Unit for the Study of Children's Diseases in 1950, and a wing for cancer research in 1954.

-Ball Residence, the gift of Ball Brothers of Muncie, for the benefit of all the University Hospitals, was constructed in 1928, and the
+The Ball Residence for Nurses, the gift of Ball Brothers of Muncie, for the benefit of all the University Hospitals, was constructed in 1928, and the Ball Residence Annex was built in 1945.

-Ball Residence Annex was built in 1945.
+The Training School for Nurses, as a part of the School of Medicine on the Indianapolis compus, has enjoyed the benefits which are to be found in such an environment, including clinical experience, instruction by members of the School of Medicine faculty, and the teaching atmosphere of such an institution.

-The Training School, as a part of the School of Medicine on the Indianapolis campus, has enjoyed the benefits which are to be found, in such an environment, including clinical experience, instruction by members of the Medical School faculty, and the teaching atmosphere of such an institution.
+The Student Union and Food Service Building was completed

-The Student Union and Food Service Building was completed in 1953.
+in 1953.